 But defendants say these things about all kinds of lawsuits.
 So the first problem with the anti-SLAPP statute is that it singles out one type of litigation, when the problem it purports to address applies to all kinds of litigation.

 In my view, this sort of thing is generally a bad idea.
-I haven’t seen a compelling explanation of why defendants in SLAPP lawsuits should get to file an early motion to dismiss while defendants in other kinds of unfounded lawsuits don’t.
+I haven’t seen a compelling explanation for why defendants in SLAPP lawsuits should get to file an early motion to dismiss while defendants in other kinds of unfounded lawsuits don’t.

 Of course, there is a long tradition of the Texas legislature singling out certain types of litigation for special treatment.
 For example, plaintiffs in medical malpractice cases have to get an expert report just to file a lawsuit, before any discovery, while plaintiffs in other cases don’t.
 Defendants in residential construction lawsuits have special statutory rights that defendants in other lawsuits don’t.
 But why?
 Why should special rules apply to medical malpractice lawsuits and not, say, architectural malpractice suits?